tischi/MorphoQuant/README.md

 ## Prerequisites/Installation

 - you need MATLAB installed on your computer
-- download all files from GitHub (link)
+- download all files from GitHub [https://github.com/tischi/MorphoQuant/archive/master.zip]
 - load MorphoQuant_091126_JCS.m into MATLAB and run it (select "Change Folder" when MATLAB asks you to)

 ## Usage

 ### Input data

+Please check the ExampleData folder!

 Once you start Morphoquant you need to browse to the folder that contains you data.
 The input data must be tif-stacks with the following naming scheme